Patient's Query

 Welcome back to icliniq.com.

-I reviewed your uploaded files (attachment removed to protect patient identity).
-They look normal regular rhythm.
-But they are short recordings and it is difficult to predict the entire day-night period in case a possible arrhythmia happens.
-More professional devices are serving such purpose being able to register the heart rhythm for prolonged periods of time.
-Those laboratory tests should be done as they may reveal potential factors of your complaints.
+I reviewed the files you uploaded (attachment removed to protect patient identity).
+They show a normal regular rhythm.
+However, they are short recordings, and it is difficult to assess the entire day-night period in case a possible arrhythmia occurs.
+More specialized devices are designed for this purpose, as they can monitor heart rhythm over extended periods.
+These laboratory tests should be conducted, as they may reveal potential factors contributing to your symptoms.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!